praistarr/Hamoye-Prophet-Team/README.md

 ### Contributors
 Special Shoutout to the following contributors from our team
-- Dimaria
+- Team Lead - @drissdunn
-- XYs
+- First Contributor - @victoruwazurike1
-- HDjf
+- Second Contributor - @BiniyamMelaku2
-- Ftrud
+- Thrid Contributor - @El-awwal
-- Hgfih
+- Fourth Contribuor - @oadeniran
-- bIhf[f
+- Last Contributor - @chisomloius

 ### Notes
 The note on this note can be improved upon, you reference the authors in your work.